-The Institute will be held from 4th December to 10th December, in Kathmandu, Nepal.
-Participants will be expected to arrive on 3rd December, and depart on 11th December and are expected to be present throughout the entire duration of 8 nights, and 7 days.
+The Institute will be held from 24th January – 1st February, 2024 in Sri Lanka.
+Participants will be expected to arrive on 24th January and are expected to be present throughout the entire duration of the Institute, i.e., for 7 nights, and 8 days.

 - CREA will cover tuition, accommodation and meals for all participants during the course.
 Accommodation will be on a twin-sharing basis.

 - A limited number of travel scholarships are available (visa fees and travel insurance are not included).